arnold-c/reproducible-research/guideline.md

 > **Note:** You can substitute the phrase *"Jupyter notebooks"* with *"Jupyter Labs"* if you would prefer to have a full IDE allowing you more control over the system.

 You can either open up the anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
-Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like git, then you should be within the project's repository*)
+Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like Git, then you should be within the project's repository*)

 Select the **New** button in the top right corner, and then select the language you would like to program in (*this assumes that you have downloaded an appropriate `kernel` if you would like to use a language other than `python`*)

 ### Installing the Stata Kernel

-The instructions for installing the `stata_kernel` are based from the original documentation [here](https://kylebarron.github.io/stata_kernel/getting_started/).
+The instructions for installing the `stata_kernel` are based from the original documentation [here](https://kylebarron.Github.io/stata_kernel/getting_started/).
 It should work with `Stata 12` (we have tested it).
 If these instructions do not work for you, it may be that there has been an update to the `kernel`, at which point, please refer to the original documentation linked above.

 Open a command prompt (Windows) / terminal (linux/mac) and type/copy-paste the following commands, pressing enter after each line